hachimitsue/RealChat/backend2/README.md

 - **Description**: Handles encryption and decryption of request and response bodies for secure communication.
 - **Methods**:
   - `process_request`: Decrypts the request body if the request method is `POST` and the path is `/accounts/messages/`.
-  - `process_response`: Decrypts the response content if the request method is `POST` and the path is `/accounts/messages/`.
+  - `process_response`: Decrypts the response content if the request method is `POST`bench/workbench.html) and the path is `/accounts/messages/`.

 ## Models